Py08/Word-Game/README.md

 No requirements are Required!!
 It is made into an .exe file so that users without python can also use it!
+If You want to fork it you can download the python file.

 <hr>